 FIRST-2 for 2-battery 14V system.

 DON'T FORGET!
 Every vehicle that comes in the shop has at least one battery, two major ground circuits and a generator (alternator) charging system that operates all electrical and electronic circuits on the vehicle.
-A component failure or a bad connection in one of these essential electrical circuits could have a profoundly negative affect on a vehicle's electrical or engine performance!
+A component failure or a bad connection in one of these essential electrical circuits could have a profoundly negative affect on a vehicle's overall electrical and engine performance!

 Problems in these essential vehicle electrical circuits are often overlooked and seldom tested resulting in wasted man hours and parts changing that does not resolve the driveability problem.